ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-upgrading-to-v28-sass/index.md

 The Legacy Sass API is deprecated and will be removed from the Grid in a future major release.
 The new API has been designed to be easy to upgrade to - it supports almost the same set of properties as the old API, with a few minor differences documented below.

 [[warning]]
-| If you upgrade an app from v27 to 28 you will be automatically opted in to the Legacy API.
+| If you created an app on v27 or earlier and have not updated your import paths, you will be using the Legacy Sass API even if you upgraded your ag-Grid dependency to v28.
+You can recognise Legacy Sass API import paths because they will have `/dist/` or `/src/` in them, e.g. `@import "ag-grid-community/src/styles/ag-grid.scss"`.
 Follow the instructions in this document to upgrade.

 [[note]]
 | If you need to make changes to an app that is still using the legacy API, you can consult the [Archived Documentation for the Legacy API](/global-style-customisation-sass-legacy/).